DjangoGirls/tutorial/python_introduction/README.md

 - `True or 1 == 1`
 - `1 != 2`

 Congrats!
-You can know move on to the essence of programming:
+You can now move on to the essence of programming:

 ## If...elif...else